ionic-team/capacitor-plugins/app/README.md

 minimizeApp() => Promise<void>
 ```

-Minimizes application.
+Minimizes the application.

-Feature is only available for Android.
+Only available for Android.

 **Since:** 1.1.0